Mortgage Income Multiples: Caps, Joint Borrowing and 6x Lending

 Your home may be repossessed if you do not keep up repayments on your mortgage.

-What Income Multiples Mean and Why They Matter
+What Salary Multiples Mean and Why They Matter

-An income multiple is simply the ratio of your mortgage loan to your gross annual income.
-If a lender offers you 4.5 times income, and you earn £40,000, the maximum loan would be £180,000.
-On a joint application, lenders typically use the combined gross income of both applicants.
+A mortgage income multiple is the ratio of your mortgage loan to your gross annual income.
+If a lender offers you 4.5 times salary and you earn £40,000, the maximum loan would be £180,000.
+On a joint application, lenders typically use the combined gross joint salary of both applicants.

-What this means in practice is that lenders now have more flexibility to offer higher income multiples than they did before 2025.
+What this means in practice is that lenders now have more flexibility to offer higher salary multiples than they did before 2025.
 Several major high street banks have responded by raising their maximum multiples, and this trend is expected to continue.
-First-time buyers in particular have benefited — Bank of England data shows that first-time buyers accounted for 54% of all high LTI lending in the second quarter of 2025.
+First-time buyers in particular have benefited, with Bank of England data showing that first-time buyers accounted for 54% of all high LTI lending in the second quarter of 2025.

-Because criteria differ so widely between lenders and change frequently, working with a broker who understands current mortgage lending criteria across the market is the most effective way to identify which lenders will offer you the highest multiple for your circumstances.
+Because criteria differ so widely between lenders and change frequently, working with a broker who understands current mortgage lending criteria from the whole of market is the most effective way to identify which lenders will offer you the highest salary multiple for your circumstances.

-To find out which lenders may offer you a higher income multiple, call 01202 155992 or contact Mortgage One.
+To explore which lenders could offer you the highest salary multiple for your situation, call 01202 155992 or contact Mortgage One.

 How Lenders Treat Different Types of Income